 Fall Cleanup Task #7: Clean Up Garden Beds

 Fruits and vegetables left in the garden can rot all winter long, and provide the perfect home for insect eggs.
 That would be a lovely greeting come spring.

 Fall Cleanup Task #8: Protect Cold-Sensitive Plants

-Many shrubs, roses and perennials hate blasts of icy cold.
+Many shrubs, rose, and perennials hate blasts of icy cold.
 Tuck them under a cozy bed of mulch or another protective covering.

 Fall Cleanup Task #9: Aerate Your Lawn

 Your lawn gets a lot of use during the summer.
 That can cause the soil to become compacted.